COVID-19 RESOURCE GUIDE

 Our advisors can also help you get access to other SBA and CARES Act programs, including Express Bridge Loans, Shuttered Venue Operators Grants, and Debt Relief to provide relief for your struggling small business and create a roadmap for the months ahead.

-We are monitoring this page daily in an effort to provide current officially-released resources.
+We update this page regularly with current officially-released resources.
 Please check back regularly in this fluid and rapidly changing environment.

 For questions on the status of your SBA EIDL or EIDL Advance application, please contact the SBA Disaster Assistance Customer Service Center at 1-800-659-2955 (Monday through Friday from 8:00 am to 8:00 pm, Saturday and Sunday from 8:00 am to 8:00 pm Eastern Time) or email firstname.lastname@example.org.

 The Restaurant Revitalization Fund (RRF) grant will provide funding to help restaurants and other eligible businesses keep their doors open.
 The program was established through the American Rescue Plan Act and will provide restaurants with funding equal to their pandemic-related losses.
 The AZSBDC offers no-cost assistance to help you apply for this fund and help you with compliance.
 Sign up for counseling today.